bschwartz10/checks-for-understanding/module-2/backend/week_two.md

 ```

 What are some methods you can call on `Team`?
 If these methods aren't defined in the class, how do you have access to them?
+>We can call active record methods on team.
+Some example methods are .all, .find, .where, .find_by, .count.
+We have access to these methods b/c this class inherits from ActiveRecord.

 3. Assume that in your database, a team has the following attributes: "id", "name", owner_id".
 How would you find the name of a team with an id of 4?
 Assuming your class only included the code from question 2, how could you find the owner of the same team?
+>

 4. Assume that you added a line to your `Team` class as follows: